 A bubble chart has 3 axes available to show numerical data.
 The X and Y axes work as you’d expect: up/down and left/right.
 The Z axis determines the size of each bubble, and each bubble sits on one of the points in the XY axis.
 A client’s bubble chart was previously working in Skuid Spark Update 1, but after upgrading a sandbox to Spark Update 3, the bubble’s sizes (i.e. Z axis values) were all the same, despite the data being different.

-- One way to do this is to re-render the chart by adding a button that will hide the chart and show it again using the Toggle Component action.
-This is an easy way to manually tell the chart (or any component) to redraw itself once we know all of its model data and metadata has arrived.
+One way to do this is to re-render the chart by adding a button that will hide the chart and show it again using the Toggle Component action

 We found that in Skuid release 12.2.8, a fix was made to address a similar-sounding issue to bubble charts.